 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Many mushroom lovers also love mushroom foraging: exploring nature while gathering wild mushrooms, typically for food or medicinal purposes.
 But foraging for wild mushrooms can be dangerous.
 Even experienced mushroom hunters rely on wild mushroom field guides to help correctly identify their discovered delicacies.
 For beginning foragers, having a wild mushroom field guide in their packs is essential.

 The fascinating challenge of identifying mushrooms in their natural habitat quickly turns into an aggravation if you do not have the proper field guide.
-You’ll need a comprehensive guide with plenty of photos to make sure the wild mushrooms you’re picking aren’t poisonous.
+A comprehensive guide with plenty of photos will be necessary to make sure the wild mushrooms you’re picking aren’t poisonous.
 The field guide should also cover the region where you are foraging.

 While some poisonous wild mushrooms are easy to identify, others mimic non-toxic varieties.
 Some poisonous mushrooms can make you very sick, while others are fatal.
 That’s why it is so imperative to always carry a wild mushroom field guide when foraging.

 Meadow mushrooms, morels, puffballs, shaggy manes, and chanterelles are the most common edible wild mushrooms found in the United States.
 Edible wild mushrooms are found in a diverse array of shapes, textures, colors, and flavors.
 Some are so rare that they can be found only one week per year.

 If after comparing a mushroom to the data in your wild mushroom field guide, you are not confident that the mushroom is edible, take a photo, make notes for your foraging journal, and leave the mushroom where you found it.